VaibhavT04/AI-Image-Generator-Diffusion-Model-and-ComfyUI/README.md

 ## 🖼️ Generated Images

 The repository contains AI-generated images created using Stable Diffusion.
-Some examples include:
+Some examples:

 Ancient Indian Temple in a Forest